Sri Swami Satchidananda

 - Initiated one of the first Yoga programs in prisons and drug rehab centers

-- Founded the first Yoga magazine
+- Founded the first Yoga magazine in the USA

 - Established one of the first residential Yoga ashrams